DonteWilson/Homework/2nd Semester/ADGP120/README.txt

 =========================================================================================
-How does it work? / Errors
+How does it work?

-The program has a grid that is 20 by 20 and it displays links to the parent nodes.
+The program has a grid that is 10 by 10 and it displays links to the parent nodes.
 The pink lines represent the surrounding nodes.
 The green represents the open nodes.

-I had a problem actually drawing out the path to the start node to the goal.
-I believe that their is a small error within my code that is causing this.
+If you reopen the program it gives you another start to goal path demonstration.
+It generates a random start and end position that will display the path on the screen to the user.
+The start goal is light blue and the goal is dark brownish color.
+There is a grey line that runs from the start node to the goal node.